md-siam/bloc_concept/README.md

 &nbsp;1.
 First design the models.
 A model is a `blueprint` of the data an application will work with.<br><br>
 &nbsp;2.
 Next the data providers.
 The data providers' responsibility is to provide raw data to it's successor, which is the `repositories`.
 It is actually an `API` for our own application. <br><br>
 &nbsp;3.
 The repository is mainly a `wrapper` around one, or more data providers.
-Repositories are also `classes`, which contains dependencies of the respective data providers.<br>
+Repositories are also `classes`, which contains dependencies of the respective data providers.

 ## BLoC Testing